-Volleyball is well known for its ramped-up recruiting timeline, with Division 1 coaches looking for talented athletes as young as 8th grade and freshman year of high school.
-While the NCAA is trying to crack down on the growing trend of coaches providing offers to underclassmen, the reality is that the volleyball recruiting process is incredibly competitive, and coaches are looking to lock down top talent as soon as possible.
+Volleyball is well known for its accelerated recruiting timeline.
+While the NCAA is trying to crack down on early recruiting, the reality is that the volleyball recruiting process is incredibly competitive and coaches are looking to lock down top talent as soon as possible.

 The NCAA volleyball recruiting rules and calendar are in place to regulate how and when coaches can start proactively contacting.
 The NCAA provides Division 1 coaches with the strictest rules, as they tend to start the recruiting process the earliest of all the divisions.
 Division 2 coaches also have a specific set of rules around when coaches can start reaching out to recruits, but they are slightly more relaxed than at the D1 level.
 Division 3 and NAIA coaches have the most freedom in their recruiting timelines and are able to contact athletes at most times.

 READ MORE: NCAA’s new rules will grant student-athletes the opportunity to earn money from their name, image and likeness (NIL).

 We can’t stress this enough: The NCAA volleyball recruiting rules and calendar regulate when coaches can proactively reach out to prospects.
 These rules are in place to prevent elite athletes from getting bombarded with recruiting interest at a young age and provide some relief from recruiting contact at certain points throughout the year.